So why did I do a treasure hunt in Newfoundland? This is what I literally did, without going there with this in mind.

-Here are some more photos of it, with the boats coming and going all the day long:
+Here are some more photos of it, with boats and ships coming and going all the day long:

 Oh, if I don’t stop now I will never stop with photos from this harbor and city… One more to go: my husband took this photograph of the St. John’s harbor looking out toward the Atlantic ocean, at sunrise. * I sold a coffee mug with his picture to a buyer from Montreal 🙂

 This is a digital painting I made with one of those streets:

-But the cherry on the cake is yet to come, and it’s one of the most fantastic treasures I found.
+But the cherry on the cake is yet to come.
+This is maybe one of greatest treasures I found in this city.
 Take a look at these hand painted crafted mailboxes:

 I found so many of them that I decided to put them together in a poster: